segdeha/blog/posts/its-a-beautiful-morning.md

 ========

 Starting today, I am master of my destiny.
 Captain of my ship of fate.
-Today, I launch <a href="http://www.newfangledtelegraph.com/">Newfangled Telegraph</a> and throw my lot out upon the entrepreneurial seas.
+Today, I launch [Newfangled Telegraph](http://www.newfangledtelegraph.com/) and throw my lot out upon the entrepreneurial seas.
 Starting today, for better or worse, I will ride the waves of fortune (hopefully) and adventure (no doubt!) to distant shores not yet imagined.

 ========

 This is truly a beautiful morning.
-I am going freelance again after spending the last nine years working for <a href="http://en.wikipedia.org/wiki/Beltway_bandits">beltway bandits</a>, technology start-ups, universities and non-profits.
+I am going freelance again after spending the last nine years working for [beltway bandits](http://en.wikipedia.org/wiki/Beltway_bandits), technology start-ups, universities and non-profits.

 Of course, I value all of the experiences that have led me to this point.
 Good and bad, they have made me who I am and given me a foundation of confidence for this next chapter of my working life.